Brazil

 The DPO's responsibilities include accepting complaints and communications from data subjects and providing clarifications, receiving communications from the ANPD and taking appropriate measures, guiding the controller's employees and contractors on data protection practices, and executing any other duties assigned by the controller or established by regulation.

 The LGPD does not mandate specific professional qualifications or certifications for the DPO role.
 However, the DPO must be able to communicate in Portuguese when interacting with the ANPD and data subjects.
-Under Resolution CD/ANPD No. 18/2024, a single DPO may serve multiple controllers, provided there are no conflicts of interest.
+The ANPD has confirmed that a single DPO may serve multiple controllers, provided there are no conflicts of interest.

 Small processing agents, as defined by Resolution CD/ANPD No. 2/2022, are exempt from the mandatory DPO appointment requirement.
 This exemption applies to microenterprises, small businesses, startups, and natural persons or legal entities whose data processing activities pose limited risk.
 However, the ANPD still recommends voluntary appointment as a best practice.